 Radiation sickness is damage to your body caused by a large dose of radiation often received over a short period of time (acute).
 The amount of radiation absorbed by the body — the absorbed dose — determines how sick you'll be.

 Radiation sickness is also called acute radiation syndrome or radiation poisoning.
 Radiation sickness is not caused by common imaging tests that use low-dose radiation, such as X-rays or CT scans.

 Although radiation sickness is serious and often fatal, it's rare.
-Since the atomic bombings of Hiroshima and Nagasaki, Japan, during World War II, most cases of radiation sickness have occurred after nuclear industrial accidents, such as the 1986 fire that damaged the nuclear power plant at Chernobyl, Ukraine.
+Since the atomic bombings of Hiroshima and Nagasaki, Japan, during World War II, most cases of radiation sickness have occurred after nuclear industrial accidents, such as the 1986 explosion and fire that damaged the nuclear power plant at Chernobyl, Ukraine.

 The severity of signs and symptoms of radiation sickness depends on how much radiation you've absorbed.
 How much you absorb depends on the strength of the radiated energy, the time of your exposures, and the distance between you and the source of radiation.